Portrait of a Type A Bohemian

-Growing up, I wanted to be a veterinarian, an archaeologist, a marine scientist and a writer, and still wouldn't rule any of those out.
+Growing up, I wanted to be a veterinarian, an archaeologist, a marine scientist, and a writer, and I still wouldn't rule any of those out.
 For twenty years I helped run nonprofits, taking turns at arts, social justice and sustainability organizations.
-Most recently, I was the COO of Red Flag Media, where I was also the Editor-in-Chief of Grid, a Philadelphia-based urban culture and sustainability magazine, where my favorite part of my job was doing feature interviews with thinkers such as environmentalist Bill McKibben, Pulitzer-Prize winning science writer Elizabeth Kolbert, and fiction writer Amitav Ghosh.
+In 2018, I started Red Pen Arts, a consultancy that specialized in strategy, operations, event, and editorial support for social entrepreneurs and the arts and culture community.
+My biggest client is Jazz Philadelphia, for whom I serve at a part-time, contracted Executive Director.
+Just prior to starting Red Pen Arts, I was the COO of Red Flag Media, where I was also the Editor-in-Chief of Grid, a Philadelphia-based urban culture and sustainability magazine, where my favorite part of my job was doing feature interviews with thinkers such as environmentalist Bill McKibben, Pulitzer-Prize winning science writer Elizabeth Kolbert, and fiction writer Amitav Ghosh.

 Heather Shayne Blakeslee believes in empowering people and communities to create a thriving economy and a living future.
 She has 20 years of experience as a sustainability, social justice, social entrepreneurship and arts advocate/practitioner, and she's received citations from her work from the Pennsylvania Environmental Council, Philadelphia City Council and others.
 She wants to make Philadelphia a world class city.